: Liz Ford

 9-Ball is played with balls one through nine, shot in numerical order.
 Once you make a legal shot - done by hitting the lowest numbered ball on the table first - any ball that goes in allows you to keep shooting.
 Bonus?
 If the nine goes in, even on the break, you win.
 It's exciting and unpredictable - fun when you are lucky, not so fun when you aren't.
 Need a little more stability?
 10-Ball is a similar game only all balls must be called - no sloppy joes on the menu.
 Phil Capell has a great book titled "Play Your Best Pool: Secrets To Winning 8-ball & 9-Ball" that is certainly worth a read.

 Back when people had attention spans, this was what it meant to go shoot pool (as seen in "The Hustler.")
 The 15 balls can be pocketed in any order.
 Once you get down to the last shot on the table, the other 14 balls are re-racked.
 The goal is to pocket the 15th ball and smash the rack open with the cue-ball, allowing you to continue your run.
 The highest officially-recorded run was 526 balls, by Willie Mosconi, yours will probably be fewer.

 Guaranteed to make your brain hurt, this game will help both your defense and offense.
 You own one of the two lower corner pockets, your opponent owns the other.
 You score points by pocketing balls in your pocket.
 The strategy is to keep pushing balls toward your pocket while trying to keep your opponent from doing the same.
-Though it's a great game, One-Pocket DVD's have been known to cure insomnia.

 Multiple Player Formats